tmtsoftware/csw/docs/src/main/params/states.md

 # State Variables

-These state variables are used when an Assembly wants to track the status of a command sent to an HCD using a matcher.
+State variables are used when an Assembly wants to track the status of a command sent to an HCD using a matcher.
 For more information, see @ref:[Publishing State](../framework/publishing-state.md).

-A states represent a component's internal state.
+A state represents some aspect of a component's internal state.
 There are two types called `CurrentState` and `DemandState`.
 They both share the same structural features.
 All state variables have **[Prefix](commands.html#Prefix)** and **ParameterSet**.

 The PubSub feature of the HCD provides `CurrentState` values to the PubSub subscriber.